-Summary: Are you planning to buy your first home in Seattle in 2019 or 2020?
+Summary: Are you planning to buy your first home in Seattle in 2020?
 Do you want to minimize your down payment expense?
 Give the FHA loan program a look.

 But is it right for you?
 Here are some things you should know about buying your first home in Seattle with an FHA mortgage loan.

 Helping Home Buyers Since the 1930s

 The Federal Housing Administration’s home loan program was created in the 1930s, in response to the Great Depression.
 Today, it serves much the same purpose as it did at its inception.
 It supports homeownership by making mortgage loans more affordable for a larger group of Americans.